 Don’t keep asking

 If we are up close to our child asking them calmly to do something and they ignore us or don’t do what we ask, they are making a conscious choice not to co-operate.
 If you keep repeating the instruction, the only thing that’s going to change is that you are going to get cross.
 And you’ll probably end up shouting.
-So only ask twice and then follow through calmly with an appropriate action or consequence.
+So, my top tips on how not to shout?
+Only ask twice and then follow through calmly with an appropriate action or consequence.
 Draw the line before anyone starts raising their voice, not after.
-(See Encouraging Co-operation and The secret of calm parenting.)
+(See The secret of calm parenting.)

 There are other factors that will help too – building a good relationship with your child, setting ground rules, having reasonable expectations and dealing with your own stress will all make a positive difference.
-But this is a great place to start.
+But if you want to know how not to shout, this is a great place to start.